karamellpelle/open-forest/README.markdown

 ## macOS

-I am working on build on macOS Sierra.
+I am working on build on macOS High Sierra.
 Use [homebrew](www.brew.sh) to install what you need:

     $ brew install cmake
     $ brew install glew